-To help students achieve these goals, we assist educators by:
+To help students and educators achieve these goals, we:

-- 1. Providing free educational resources at LifeSmarts.org. - 2.
-Aligning our materials with Common Core so that teachers across the country can easily see how our materials fit into a standards-based program. - 3.
-Producing current educational materials that integrate with and supplement high school curricula. - 4.
-Hosting no-cost online team competitions and contests, as well as in-person state and national competitions.
+- 1. Provide free educational resources at LifeSmarts.org. - 2.
+Create materials that reflect the complex and evolving issues facing our youth. - 3.
+Produce materials that integrate with and supplement student leadership organizations and other community-based youth programs. - 4.
+Host no-cost online team competitions and contests, as well as in-person state and national competitions.